How much is an electric car? Electric car prices and running costs

 What are the running costs of an electric car?

-Once you’ve bought any car, the costs don’t stop after purchasing and you’ll be committed to the running and maintenance of your vehicle for as long as you own it.
+Once you’ve bought a car, the costs don’t stop after purchasing, and you’ll be committed to the running and maintenance of your vehicle for as long as you own it.

 The running costs that come with an electric car are usually cheaper than those that come with Internal Combustion Engine (ICE) vehicles.